eyecantell/vibedir/vibedir.md

 The DEV_GUIDELINES, CODEBASE, and CODE_CHANGE_INSTRUCTIONS will be included on session start or refresh.

-The TEST_RESULTS will be supplied if tests have been run.

-The OTHER_RESULTS will be supplied if SHARE_AUTO_COMMAND_RESULTS is true
+The COMMANDS_AND_RESULTS will contain each command and its results that has been run and is set to be shared.

-The TASK will be supplied if a task has been defined by the user
+The TASK will be supplied if a task has been defined by the user (there may be times that the command results just speak for themselves)

 #### Splitting vibedir.txt into vibedir_part1ofn.txt parts
 If the user is in clipboard mode, then the vibedir.txt will be split into (~40k char) parts named vibedir_part1ofn.text in order to avoid truncation by the LLM UI.